vesparny/silex-simple-rest/README.md

 Your api is now available at http://localhost:9001/api/v1.

-The requests will be proxied to this url from the connect middleware.

 ####Run tests
 Some tests were written, and all CRUD operations are fully tested :)